wycloveinfall/VX5-591G-Hackintosh/README.md

 # Acer Aspire VX15 Hackintosh

+I have stopped using Clover so this repo will not be updated anymore
-If you want to use OpenCore see here:
+Use OpenCore here:
 https://github.com/dongcodebmt/VX5-591G-OpenCore

 __My Specs__